 8Letters Bookstore and Publishing’s Annual LitFest introduces writers to the world of self-publishing and how it allows them to embrace their passion for writing.
-The LitFest is also a treat for readers, who are introduced to unfamiliar voices and unique storytelling.
+The LitFest is also a treat for readers, because 8Letters introduces unfamiliar voices with unique storytelling.

 Weeks prior to the 5-day event, 8Letters called for submission of entries to a writing contest.
 Winners will receive a publishing contract for their entry that will be included in the LitFest anthology, besides cash prizes.
 Hundreds of entries flooded their inbox in response to the announcement.